SekoiaLab/docker-openvpn/README.md

 ### 5. OpenVPN server launch

-TODO
+      docker run -v /srv/openvpn:/etc/openvpn <image_name>

 ## Remarks

 ### Authentication & Encryption

-* This image is designed to use solely an OAuth authentication and does not provide certificates or keys for clients.
+* This image is designed to use solely an OIDC authentication and does not provide certificates or keys for clients.
 * The server identity is checked with the CA certificate hardcoded in the client configuration.
 * TLS keys are used to negotiate a secured channel.

-### OAuth
+### OIDC

-* The OAuth requests are made through a PAM module.
+* The OIDC requests are made through a PAM module.
-* A modified version of [zhaow-de/pam-keycloak-oidc](https://github.com/zhaow-de/pam-keycloak-oidc) is used.
+* A modified version of [zhaow-de/pam-keycloak-oidc](https://github.com/zhaow-de/pam-keycloak-oidc) is used, available at [SekoiaLab/pam-keycloak-oidc](https://github.com/SekoiaLab/pam-keycloak-oidc).